SyedKabir-dataWorm/Big-Data_Retail-Data-Analysis/README.md

 type should be in the same partition).
 Print out the total partition's number and the number of records in each partition.

-1.3 Query/Analysis (10%)
+1.3 Query/Analysis (10%)<br>
-For this part, write relevant RDD operations to answer the following questions.
+For this part, write relevant RDD operations to answer the following questions.<br>
 1. Calculate the average weekly sales for each year.
 2. Find the highest temperature record in 2011 in the 'type B' store.
 You should display the store ID, date, highest temperature and type in the result.